JetBrains/kotlin-web-site/pages/docs/reference/java-interop.md

 }
 ```

-Even when we navigate with an index, it does not introduce any overhead
+Even when we navigate with an index, it does not introduce any overhead:

 ``` kotlin
 for (i in array.indices) { // no iterator created